[ SECRET POST #6808 ]

 Off-DW News

-Blogtor Who's Friday Video of the Day is The Science of Doctor Who from 2013
+Blogtor Who's Friday Video of the Day is from The Runaway Bride

 (News from [syndicated profile] doctorwhonews_feed and [syndicated profile] blogtorwho_feed, among others.)